 Previously he played in Blue Label with Guido and currently also plays banjo and sings in Rawhide.
 Bluegrass enthusiasm knows no equal; he is the European Bluegrass Network representative for Belgium.

 Guido has been playing music since the age of eight!
-Starting on piano then moving to percussion (drums, xylophone, etc) until at the age of 15 he got his hands on a mandolin and taught himself how to play.
+Starting on piano then moving to percussion (drums, xylophone, etc) until at the age of 15 he got his hands on a mandolin and is also a member of a mandolin orchestra.

 As former member, with Thierry, of the Bluegrass band “Blue Label” Guido also plays acoustic music with other musicians.